j-easy/easy-rules/site/user-guide/managing-rules.md

 * implement the `JmxRule` interface or extend the `BasicJmxRule` class
 * or be annotated with `javax.management.MXBean` if it is a annotated POJO

-Once you defined your rule as a Jmx Compliant object, you can register it in a `JmxRulesEngine` as a managed rule:
+Once you defined your rule as a Jmx compliant object, you can register it in a `JmxRulesEngine` as a managed rule:

 ```java
 JmxRulesEngine rulesEngine = aNewJmxRulesEngine.build();